 Why Are Some Guitar Headstocks On An Angle?

-Why Doesn’t Gibson and Other Companies Just Use A Volute?
+Why Don’t Gibson and Other Companies Just Use A Volute?

-Like I said above, My ESP Eclipse II has a volute on it, whereas my Epiphone Les Paul Custom (a Gibson subsidiary) does not.
-Apparently, fans of Gibson – which is easily one of the most iconic, the biggest, and most legendary brands – don’t like to see a lot of changes to the company’s instruments.
+Fans of Gibson – which is easily one of the most iconic, biggest, and most legendary brands – don’t like to see a lot of changes to the company’s instruments.

 YouTube Video Tutorial